Tina Satchwell’s cousin never saw her be ‘violent or aggressive’, court told

 Ms Howard said she was “very close” to her cousin, that they would have spent a lot time together, going swimming, walking the dogs and going around the shops in Fermoy.

-She became emotional when she watched footage taken from RTE’s Crimecall aired after Mrs Satchwell went missing.
+She became emotional when she watched footage taken from Prime Time Investigates which aired after Mrs Satchwell went missing.

 Ms Howard said her cousin used to visit her at her home, but that she did not see her as much after the couple moved to Youghal in May 2016.

-She last saw Mrs Satchwell shortly before Christmas in 2016, and said that she was on “great form”, and that she “always had the dogs”.
+She last saw Mrs Satchwell shortly before Christmas in 2016, and said that she was in “great form”, and that she “always had the dogs”.

 She told the court she first heard her cousin was missing after Satchwell called her mother’s home in Fermoy on March 26, 2017.